 QUESTIONS ABOUT IMMUNOTHERAPY ✓ NOTES Is immunotherapy right for me?
 Are there approved immunotherapies for my cancer?
 Is there another patient that I can talk to about their immunotherapy experience?
 Will I or my female partner be allowed to get pregnant while I am on immunotherapy?
 What are my other options?
 If there is no approved immunotherapy for my cancer, then is there an immunotherapy-related or other clinical trial available for me?
+How will I receive immunotherapy (e.g., an intravenous infusion, a subcutaneous injection, or a pill)?
+Do some methods of receiving immunotherapy work better than others?
 QUESTIONS ABOUT BIOMARKERS ✓ NOTES What are biomarker tests?
 What can biomarker tests tell us about my cancer?

-QUESTIONS ABOUT HOW IMMUNOTHERAPY MAY BE USED WITH OTHER TREATMENTS
+QUESTIONS ABOUT BIOMARKERS (CONT.) ✓ NOTES When and how will I get my biomarker tests?
+How long will it take to get my biomarker test results?
+QUESTIONS ABOUT HOW IMMUNOTHERAPY MAY BE USED WITH OTHER TREATMENTS ✓ NOTES Will this immunotherapy be my only creatment?

-✓ NOTES

-Will this immunotherapy be my only treatment?
 If not, what other treatments could be part of my treatment plan?
+Will I receive other treatments that might require an intravenous infusion?
 Will I have more side effects if I receive more than one type of treatment?
 Will I be receiving the treatments at the same time or one after the other?
-Will I have to come in multiple times to the hospital or clinic to get multiple treatments, or do they happen all in one day?
-Will all of my treatments be in the same hospital or clinic?
+Will I have to come in multiple times to the hospital or clinic to receive multiple treatments, or do they happen all in one day?
+Will all of my treatments be in the same nospital or clinic?
 How many different treatments can I have?
-Can I talk to anyone who has had multiple treatments?
-What kind of research has been done about this?
-QUESTIONS ABOUT COSTS ✓ NOTES How much will immunotherapy cost?
+Can I talk to anyone who has had multiple treatments? ······································ What kind of research has been done about this?

+QUESTIONS ABOUT COSTS ✓ NOTES

+How much will immunotherapy cost?

 Who can I talk to if I have questions about costs, insurance coverage, and payments?

 QUESTIONS ABOUT IMMUNOTHERAPY TREATMENT VISITS ✓ NOTES

 How often do I need to come to the hospital or clinic for my immunotherapy treatment visits?

-How long does each visit usually take?
+How long does each method of receiving immunotherapy take?

 What happens during each visit?

-How will I receive immunotherapy (e.g., an IV, a pill)?

 Should someone come with me to each visit?

 How will I feel after each visit?

 Who can I contact after hours?

 If I move, can I continue immunotherapy at another hospital or clinic?

-QUESTIONS ABOUT SIDE EFFECTS ✓ NOTES

-What kind of side effects might I feel?
+QUESTIONS ABOUT SIDE EFFECTS ✓ NOTES What side effects might I experience with each method of receiving immunotherapy?
 When do side effects usually happen?
 Who should I talk to if I have side effects?
 How will I know when I should call the doctor and when I should just keep track of my side effects?
 If I have to see an ER doctor or any other healthcare professional, what do I tell them about my immunotherapy and side effects?

-QUESTIONS ABOUT TELEMEDICINE ✓ NOTES

-I don't have a computer; can I still have a telemedicine visit?
+Will immunotherapy affect my ability to have children?
+QUESTIONS ABOUT TELEMEDICINE ✓ NOTES I don't have a computer; can I still have a telemedicine visit?
 How long are the telemedicine visits?
 How will my doctor do a physical exam if I need one?

-Is there another in-person visit after the telemedicine visit?